r0fls/commander/README.md

 `hosts;commands`

-For example:
+For example, if this is in a file called `config.txt`:

     localhost, user@otherhost; echo Hello World,pwd
     localhost; ps aux | grep grep

-Then you can call `parse.py config.txt` and it will run them.
+Then you can call `parse.py config.txt` and it will run the specified commands on the list of hosts.

 You will need SSH keys to be configured for all machines.